gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 price, and every price must be paid.

 An hour in the riding yard.
 Ten minutes to bathe and tie my thinning hair back.
-Five minutes for bread, cheese, and some sharp Gandan-o cider, and another five minutes to put on a formal black ankle-length trousers, a sleeveless brocade jacket that shows off the rank tattoos on my arms, and a white silk turban pinned with a ruby the size of a wine grape.
+Five minutes for bread, cheese, and some sharp Gandan cider, and another five minutes to put on a formal black ankle-length trousers, a sleeveless brocade jacket that shows off the rank tattoos on my arms, and a white silk turban pinned with a ruby the size of a wine grape.
 "Have her brought to the Afternoon Throne Room," I order.
 It is underground, lit only by globes of dayglass.
 I have the pages cover all but two of them, so the room swims with shadows.
-My aunt kept a skull on the table, just to add to the atmosphere, but I haven't ever found that necessary.
+My aunt kept a skull on the table to add to the atmosphere, but I haven't ever found that necessary.

 I needn't even have doused the lights.
 Eleñima is already terrified by the time they bring her to me.
 Does she think I am going to behead her right then and there?
 "Oh, mercy, mercy!" she cries.
-She actually falls to her knees—I always felt uncomfortable when people do that.
+She actually falls to her knees—I always feel uncomfortable when people do that.

 I slouch with my elbow on one arm of the throne and my chin in my hand.
 "Do you deserve it?"
 I ask.